 I had seven months to do the research for my top 10 desserts of Queenstown post, but the time I had to discover the best desserts in Auckland was considerably shorter.
-During my 3-day trip, I gave it my best shot and ate as much dessert as I could.
+During my 3-day trip, I gave it my best shot and ate as many of Auckland’s best desserts as I could.
 I spent my trip looking for fun things to do in Auckland… punctuated by the best dessert Auckland has to offer!

 This is the way that ice cream should be done.
 The ever-present line out the door indicates that there’s something special inside.
 And the sample of the best hot chocolate I’ve ever tasted that’s given while you wait solidifies the inkling that Giapo is something great.

 But the real difference is made clear once you step inside the shop.
 Instead of fluorescent lights and plastic cases, you’re met with a personal ice cream concierge who walks you through your purchase.
 They don’t believe in judging a book by its cover, so-to-speak, so instead of displaying the ice cream’s looks, they let the taste speak for itself.
 Your ice cream concierge will talk with you about any allergies and preferences before leading you through an extensive tasting.